 - Workshop 2: provide input into interpretation of initial evaluation findings once information has been gathered; and

 - Workshop 3: contribute to shaping the final recommendations and evaluation report

 The first workshop, with 38 people from across the country and the pathway of care, was held in October 2019 (see Workshop1)

 Participation in the evaluation

-Opportunities will be provided for all stakeholders to contribute to the evaluation – further detail will be provided following the co-design process.
+Opportunities will be provided for all stakeholders to contribute to the evaluation – further detail will be provided once the evaluation plan has been finalised.